Six Nations Grand Slam winner Larissa Muldoon’s multiple roles demonstrate her passion for coaching.

 Muldoon’s CV also includes working as Gaelic Games promotions officer for Dublin, having played Gaelic football in Donegal before she took up rugby.

-Her participation in the Gallagher High Performance Academy will be the next stage in Muldoon’s sporting journey.
+Her participation in the Gallagher High Performance Academy was the latest chapter in Muldoon’s sporting journey.